-Terragon Group Research Report released for the second quarter of 2014, has revealed tremendous growth in the state of digital media and users’ online behaviour in Nigeria over the past twelve months.
-The report which was compiled after a recent survey from a pool of online participants across various locations in the country, showed heightened growth in the area of internet usage, social media participation and e-commerce, and the opportunities the trend presents for marketers.
+Terragon Group Research Report released for the second quarter of 2014, has revealed tremendous growth in the state of digital media and users’ online behavior in Nigeria over the past twelve months.
+The report which was compiled after a recent survey from a pool of online participants across various locations in the country showed heightened growth in the area of internet usage, social media participation, and e-commerce, and the opportunities the trend presents for marketers.

 These numbers forecast a boom in the advertising and digital marketing industries will approach their marketing strategies over the next twelve months, especially as it pertains to mobile marketing.

 Terragon Group, a new media business focused on Africa with strong competence across the new media ecosystem, carries out periodic research on internet usage across multiple platforms.
 Its research reports address the need for local, relevant data to help the digital sphere and streamline advertisers’ marketing efforts.

 Access the full report Here